DominicChm/bajafrontendv1/README.md

 - [ ] Refactor to make runs a derived map.
 - [ ] Figure out a more elegant way to do dashboards/configs
+- [ ] Create recordings through a dialog.

 ## Possible useful things?